danishnxt/DHT_File_system/README.md

     - Should server and client be saved as objects/classes and have state?

+## How to run

+    - Create directory called "DHT_NXT" in your GOPATH/src/ folder (or clone this repo with the same name)
+    - go into dht/ folder and execute "go run dht_nxt_main.go"
+    - This will create a basic node object and execute server client code to setup one instance of a chord node

 ## Who am I ?

     Just another Gopher trying to Go better